 Samsung Pay became available in the UK in May 2017, and can be downloaded from the Galaxy Apps Store on your compatible Samsung phone or tablet.
 That includes the new Galaxy S8, Galaxy 8 Plus and Galaxy Note 8.
 The list of supported banks is growing all the time, and now John Lewis and Waitrose Partnership Card holders can use Samsung Pay too.

 What is Samsung Pay?

 Samsung Pay is a mobile payments service that allows secure mobile payments to be made at participating shops and points of sale.

 It was originally thought to be useful only for Samsung devices, however the company evidently had hoped to also take on competitors including Apple Pay and Android Pay.
 According to MacRumors the Samsung Pay Mini app was been rejected from Apple's App Store (no great surprise), but the company is still planning an Android launch for the app, which is expected to feature the company's Bixby AI assistant.

 Samsung Pay allows you to make payments using your Samsung Galaxy smartphone, smartwatch or tablet.
 Samsung has already partnered with Visa and Mastercard on the project, and is working to get major banks involved.
-The latest to join in the UK is The Co-operative Bank.

 The introduction of MST makes Samsung Pay a universal solution that is compatible whether the checkout terminal supports NFC or the traditional magstripe found on debit- and credit cards.
 Samsung says this means the payment service could be accepted at 30 million merchant locations worldwide.